gabrielfgm/ma_econ_history/README.md

     Journal of Economic History*, vol. 57, no. 4, 1997,
     pp. 775--801.](https://www.jstor.org/stable/2951160)

+#### Questions

+-   What were the major domestic consequences of global trade integration?
+-   Was the growth of global trade more a consequence of policy or technology?
+-   Was there really a 'great depression' in the period 1873-1896?

 #### Additional

 -   [FLETCHER, T. W. (1961), THE GREAT DEPRESSION OF ENGLISH AGRICULTURE